vechain/grant-program/applications/Flybloc.md

 Finally, VeChain's compatibility with standard programming languages facilitates easier integration with our existing tech stack.
 This is especially true given our preference for javascript-based middleware and services, and the use of Connex is already being researched and tested.

-## Architecture
+### Links to one-pager
 Leveraging Unity3D as our cornerstone, the design encapsulates a primary UI/UX app interfacing with a mobile web full-stack.
 This ensures a smooth transition and interaction with various game modules.
 Integration with the Supabase API forms the backbone of our real-time score tracking and user data analytics.
 The games, though diverse, share common attributes of being engaging and easy to grasp.
 On the blockchain front, the platform is crafted to reward users for their interactions, with tokens that can be converted into tangible, brand-centric benefits.
 To top it off, our approach is built on simplicity, ensuring users engage with the brand and its rewards without being entangled in the intricacies of blockchain mechanics.

 Please include the team's long-term project plans, operation plans and intentions.

-These are the deliverables we submitted for the Harvard 2024 VeChain Hackathon.
+These are the deliverables we submitted for the Harvard 2024 VeChain Hackathon in October.

 - [Project’s one-pager](https://drive.google.com/file/d/1-XyiktDbbNv989igzI_MBvY1fkbqWTZf/view?usp=drive_link) (provided by BCG at the Hackathon)
 - [Pitch deck on canva](https://www.canva.com/design/DAFwpuolMIE/7p25-BR8dz5krOzmGsBThw/edit)
 - [Figma Board PoC Mockup](https://www.figma.com/file/upzjkNfHciqb3zFB3wHcS0/FlyBloc-UI%2FUX?type=design&node-id=0-1&mode=design)

+## Project Details

-Mockup of our PoC
+### Mockup of our PoC
 Extrapolated from the Figma board above, the following images represent our platform view and the individual games we are developing.
 For the VeChain grant, we are focused on testing components of this PoC on blockchain to optimize rewards and redemptions.
 The learnings from this PoC will inform the MVP build-out in 2024.
 Please note that this VeChain grant is sufficient for 1 game for testing purposes.
 We are drawing upon other funding sources to build out the games below.

 ![Mobile Device UI/UX](https://i.imgur.com/OdNnZT0.png)
 ![Golf Game UI/UX Mockup](https://i.imgur.com/B1bvRnP.png)
 ![Word Scramble UI/UX Mockup](https://i.imgur.com/Q0BTKuQ.png)

-API Specifications
+### API Specifications
 Our API will be further described in both the Supabase admin as well as a Swagger interface for development (internal only).
 We do intend to extend our API ecosystem to allow third-party developers and brands to utilize the platform for independent game/brand engagement, with a governance process to review add-ons and additional games.

-The following is a very high-level (and mostly exemplar) listing of the core PoC/MVP domains within the API.
+The following is a very high-level (and mostly exemplar) listing of the core PoC domains within the API.

 User Domain:
 Authentication (Auth):